groundy

-Constitutional AI is an approach developed by Anthropic that trains language models to evaluate and improve their own outputs using a predefined set of principles—essentially a “constitution”—rather than relying exclusively on human feedback.
-Published in December 2022, Anthropic’s foundational research paper demonstrated that models could achieve harmlessness through self-critique and revision, reducing reliance on human labels by up to 90% while producing more helpful responses than traditional safety training methods.
+Constitutional AI is an approach developed by Anthropic that trains language models to evaluate and improve their own outputs using a predefined set of principles (essentially a “constitution”) rather than relying exclusively on human feedback.
+The foundational paper (Bai et al.) was published in December 2022, and demonstrated that models could achieve harmlessness through self-critique and revision, reducing reliance on human-written harmlessness labels while producing more helpful responses than traditional safety training methods.

 What is Constitutional AI?